Menu

 Park Predators is a podcast hosted by investigative journalist Delia D’Ambra, delving into unsolved crimes and dark secrets lurking within North America’s picturesque national parks.

-The podcast website has a dark-themed design with high-contrast text and a wilderness background, creating a mysterious ambiance.
-The horizontal list format showcases the titles and durations of the episodes, and the scrollable episode list enhances the user experience.
-The website’s design aligns with the true-crime theme of the podcast.
+The podcast website has a dark design with high-contrast text and a wilderness background.
+It displays episodes in a horizontal list, showing titles and durations, and offers a scrollable list for better user experience.
+This design fits the true-crime theme of the podcast.

-Artpop Talk is a podcast by Bianca and Gianna Martucci-Fink that explores the intersection of art history and pop culture.
-The podcast covers how visual culture affects daily life and shares global art and pop news.
-The podcast tagline “Where Art History Meets Pop-Culture” aptly sums up its unique and fascinating approach to the subject matter.
+Artpop Talk is a podcast by Bianca and Gianna Martucci-Fink that connects art history with pop culture.
+It explores the impact of visual culture on daily life and shares global art news, encapsulated in the tagline “Where Art History Meets Pop Culture.”

 Design Matters is a podcast about design hosted by Debbie Millman.
 The podcast explores the intersection of design with other creative disciplines through conversations with notable individuals from various fields such as writing, art, and music.